hannobraun/playground/2025-08-02_monobloc/README.md

 # sentinel function.
 { one two + } => three .

-# The missing functions defined later; all calls to the sentinel function are
+# The missing functions are defined later; the calls to the sentinel function
-# being replaced.
+# are replaced.
 { 1 } => one .
 { 2 } => two .
 ```